Gear from top down:

 • Xantech - IR receiver - recieves IR and relays to HT cupboard

-• Marantz RC5200 - Programmable remote control.
+• Harmony 1100 - Programmable remote control.
 This unit allows the system to be turned on or off with the press of a single button.
-Click here to get a copy of my CCF file.
 This is an extremely powerful remote that can control everything from the HT setup to the lights and air conditioner.
-The kids just have to pick it up and press the 'On' button and the Marantz does the rest.
-As you can appreciate its not really designed to be thrown around or dropped during general TV viewing, this is where the Harmony 520 comes into play.
+The kids just have to pick it up and press the activity they want and the 1100 does the rest.
+As you can appreciate its not really designed to be thrown around or dropped during general TV viewing, this is where the Harmony one comes into play.

 Equipment Wiring Diagrams